Aurele-B/Cellects/UserManual.md

 and save the *Required output* (see Fig. 9) as .csv files, a validation video of each arena, and two snapshots of all videos (one after one tenth of the total time and one at the last image).

-### Save one result (optional)
+### Save one result
 This button should be used only after having *Run all* at least one time.
 For instance, if the chosen parameters work fine for 5 arenas over 6, the user can use this Cellects window to change the result of the failing arena.
-To do so, the user must click the *Run All* button one time with the parameters that work most of the time (9 over 10), and then, adjust to parameters so that the failed analysis gets better after post processing, and finally click on the *Save one result* button (Fig. 7) to replace the saved results of that arena (i.e. every corresponding row of the .csv files and the validation video).
+To do so, the user must click the *Run All* button one time with the parameters that work most of the time (9 over 10), and then, adjust to parameters so that the failed analysis gets better after Post-processing, and finally click on the *Save one result* button (Fig. 7) to replace the saved results of that arena (i.e. every corresponding row of the .csv files and the validation video).

-## Part two: Improving and personalizing the analysis
+# Improving and personalizing the analysis

-## 1/ Advanced parameters
+## Advanced parameters

 <img
   src="https://github.com/Aurele-B/Cellects/blob/main/screenshots/UserManualFigure8.png"